Millionaire

 A millionaire is an individual whose net worth or wealth is equal to or exceeds one million units of currency.
 Depending on the currency, a certain level of prestige is associated with being a millionaire.

 Many national currencies have, or have had at various times, a low unit value, in many cases due to past inflation.
 It is much easier and less significant to be a millionaire in those currencies, thus a millionaire in the local currency of Hong Kong or Taiwan, for example, may be merely of average wealth, or perhaps less wealthy than average.
 A millionaire in Zimbabwe in 2007 could have been extremely poor.
-Because of this, the term 'millionaire' generally refers to those whose assets total at least one million units of a high-value currency, such as the United States dollar, euro, or pound sterling.
+Because of this, the term "millionaire" generally refers to those whose assets total at least one million units of a high-value currency, such as the United States dollar, euro, or pound sterling.
+Even in these currencies, the prestige associated with being a millionaire has decreased over time, due to inflation.

 At the end of 2011, there were around 5.1 million high-net-worth individuals (HNWIs) in the United States, while at the same time there were 11 million millionaires in a total of 3.5 million millionaire households, including those 5.1 million HNWIs.
-In countries that use the short scale number naming system, a billionaire is someone who has at least a thousand times a million dollars, euros or pounds.
+In countries that use the short scale number naming system, a billionaire has a net worth of at least a thousand times a million units of currency, a centibillionaire has a net worth of at least a hundred thousand times a million units of currency, and a trillionaire has a net worth of at least a million times a million units of currency.

 Terminology

 The word "millionaire" was apparently coined in French in 1719 to describe speculators in the Mississippi Bubble who earned millions of livres in weeks before the bubble burst.
+At the time, this was an immense fortune, when typical wages were on the order of 100 to 2000 livres per year.

-The standard French spelling is now millionnaire, though the earliest reference uses a single n.
-The word was first used (as millionnaire, double "n") in French in 1719 by Steven Fentiman, and is first recorded in English in an article in The Times in 1795.
+The standard French spelling is now millionnaire, though it could in the 18th century be spelled with a single n.
+The word is recorded in English in an article in The Times in 1795.
 Earlier English writers also mention the French word, including Sir William Mildmay in 1764.
 The anglicisation millionary was used in 1786 by Thomas Jefferson while serving as Minister to France; he wrote: "The poorest labourer stood on equal ground with the wealthiest Millionary".